microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 end
 ```

-, which applies the following additional filters:
+, and therefore applies the following additional filters:

 1. the angle of the face to the camera must be less than 90 degrees, *i.e.* the face must not be in profile,
-1. almost all of the face must be visible in the view of the frame.
+2. almost all of the face must be visible in the view of the frame.

 If the function `pred()` returns `true`, then this record will be kept, otherwise it will be discarded.